Covid 19 Delta outbreak: 103 new community cases ahead of Government's traffic light review - NZ Herald

 There are 103 new cases of Covid-19 in the community today - up on yesterday's tally of 63.

-Of today's cases, 86 are in Auckland, two in Northland, nine in Waikato, three in Bay of Plenty, one in Lakes and two in Canterbury, the Ministry of Health said in today's 1pm update.
+Of today's cases, 86 are in Auckland, two in Northland, nine in Waikato, three in Bay of Plenty, one in Lakes and two in Canterbury, the Ministry of Health said in a statement released at 1pm.

 Nelson-Tasman and Taranaki also have a case each, but these will be added to Monday's numbers.
 The Taranaki case was announced last night by the DHB.